 Process where ECHA is the Dossier Submitter: after ECHA presents its proposal (called Annex XV dossier or restriction report), the RAC & SEAC give their opinions.
 Meanwhile stakeholders can comment on the proposal through public consultations, the last of which ends on 1 September 2020.
 The ECHA Secretariat can update the restriction proposal on an ongoing basis in light of stakeholder comments and RAC and SEAC opinions.
 Updates will be recorded in a Compiled RAC and SEAC Opinion document.
 This document is due to be finalised by December 2020 and then submitted to the European Commission.
-The Commission can make further changes before sending it to the European Parliament and Member States, which will vote whether it should become EU law.
-Page 1-4 represents the latest version of the legal text.
+The Commission can follow the opinion of RAC and SEAC, or make further changes to its own proposal before sending it to the European Parliament and Member States, which will vote whether it should become EU law.
+Page 1-4 represents the latest version of the proposed legal text.
 This largely repeats the original ECHA proposal, but now includes industry loopholes.
 We know most these loopholes came from industry because of reactions by the ECHA secretariat to stakeholders detailed in the RCOM document and because EEB has official observer status in RAC and SEAC meetings.